October 8, 2015

 Be sure to cap off your Saturday with a movie at the Ashland Theater!
 This Saturday will be, appropriately enough, “Ghostbusters.”
 Doors open at 5 p.m. for the 6 p.m. showing of this classic movie.
 Tickets are $5 each, with refreshments available.

 If you’ve ever seen a clip of the British Parliament, then you know that they have some mad debating skills.
 Come see it for yourself when the Randolph-Macon College Franklin Debating Society hosts the touring British debaters Oct.
 22, at 7:30 p.m. in the Washington Room, Washington-Franklin Hall (102 College Avenue).
 The British team will debate against the R-MC team of Derek Dittmar and Emily Durando.
 This event is free and open to the public.

 Remember the great yard sales this Saturday!
 The ACES Yard Sale will be from 8 a.m. to 1 p.m. at their location– 507 Caroline Street, and the AARP Hanover Chapter #5335 will hold their yard sale at the corner of Route 1 and College Avenue.

 There is always something interesting going on at your neighborhood library; sign up by Oct.
 19 for “Journal Decorating for Teens” Thursday, Oct.
 22, from 6:30 to 8 p.m.

 Seriously, every teenager needs a way to safely express themselves and keeping a journal is a perfect answer.
 This workshop is designed for ages 11 to 16 with refreshments provided by the Friends of the Ashland Library.

-Call or email me with your Ashland news: (804) 310-5320, firstname.lastname@example.org.
-Happy Independence Day!
+Call or email me with your Ashland News: (804) 310-5320, firstname.lastname@example.org.
+Have a wonderful weekend!